Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Method

 For each keypoint $n \in \{1,\dots, N\}$, its corresponding 2D locations $\{ \bx_n^\vartheta \}_{\vartheta = 1}^{V}$ and projection matrices $\{\bPi_{\bp}^\vartheta \}_{\vartheta = 1}^{V}$ from all $V$ views are then passed to a triangulation operation $\Delta$ to output potential 3D keypoint $\bX_n=(x,y,z)_n$ by

 We use direct linear transform~\cite{Hartley00} for triangulation, which is differentiable and allows back-propagation through the keypoints.
 Note that this triangulation operation is applied separately for each keypoint.
-The semantic consistency of the keypoints is enforced through multi-view geometry, as the $n$-th keypoint from different views are mapped together.
+The semantic consistency of the keypoints across all views is enforced through multi-view geometry, as the $n$-th keypoint from different views are mapped together.

-The potential keypoints $\{ \bX_n \}_{n=1}^{N}$ are the feature of interest that we will eventually use from the network's prediction.
+The potential 3D keypoints $\{ \bX_n \}_{n=1}^{N}$ are the features of interest that we will eventually use from the network's prediction.
 The obtained keypoints so far are not guaranteed to contain any useful information as they are unsupervised.
-We use the foreground subject mask to constrain the keypoints in order to make them correspond to the subject.
-To do so, each 3D keypoint $\bX_n$ is first re-projected to each view by using $\bPi_{\bp}$, this yields
+We project them to the foreground subject mask to constrain the keypoints in order to make them correspond to the subject of interest.
+To do so, each 3D keypoint $\bX_n$ is first re-projected to each view $\vartheta$ by using $\bPi_{\bp}^{\vartheta}$, this yields

-The set of re-projected 2D keypoints $\{\hat{\bx}_n\} _{n=1}^{N}$ in each view is then passed to a mask-decoder $\phi$ that estimates the mask of the foreground subject $\tilde{\bM}_{\bp}$, which is equivalent to
+The set of re-projected 2D keypoints $\{\hat{\bx}_n^{\vartheta}\} _{n=1}^{N}$ in each view is then passed to a mask-decoder $\phi$ that estimates the mask of the foreground subject $\tilde{\bM}_{\bp}^{\vartheta}$, which is equivalent to

-This creates a full pipeline validating the obtained 3D keypoints correspond to the foreground subject and satisfy the multi-view constraints.
-Note that the semantic of each keypoint is learned automatically by the model through this process.
+This creates a full pipeline validating the discovered 3D keypoints that correspond to the foreground subject and satisfy the multi-view constraints.
+The semantic information of keypoints is learned automatically by the model without supervision.